kevogil/charity-funding-predictor/README.md

     <ul>Output function: Sigmoid</ul>
     <ul>Epochs: 200</ul>

+    The "Special Considerations" column was also dropped from the dataset to test if dropping more features resulted in a better prediction.

     This resulted in 72.4% of the model's predictions aligning to the true values.

 ## Summary